Key Takeaways

 Step 3: Decide who owns timecard approvals

-There are three common approval models used by contractors.
+There are three common approval models used by contracting companies.
 The right one depends on how hands-on your foremen are and how much control the office needs.

 The most important thing is choosing one model and sticking to it.
 When approval responsibility is unclear, everyone assumes someone else will catch the mistakes.